satyamsah/multithreaded-webserver/Readme.md

 ```
 	java -cp MultiThreadedWebServer-0.0.1-SNAPSHOT.jar myserver.Application
 ```
-Test by going to :
+Test by going to the browser and hitting the following url :

 `http://localhost:9999/sample.html`